Hamiltonian limited valence model for liquid polyamorphism

-In order to improve the agreement with sulfur, we explore how the location of the critical points are affected by the bond strength $\epsilon_b\equiv \Delta H_0$ (enthalpy of bond formation) (Fig.~\ref{fig:8}).
-We see that for negative bond formation enthalpy (exothermic reaction) leads to very low critical pressure of the LLCP making it even negative if $\epsilon_b<-2$.
-As $\epsilon_b$ grows, $P_{LL}$ increases and for $\epsilon_b\approx 3$ it becomes 100 times larger than $P_{LG}$ as in sulfur.
-The critical density, $\rho_{LL}$ increases with $\epsilon_b$, increasing from $0.63$ for $\epsilon_b=-2$ to $0.915$ for $\epsilon_b=4$.
+In order to improve the agreement with the experimental data on sulfur, we explore how the location of the critical points is affected by the bond strength $\epsilon_b\equiv \Delta H_0$ (enthalpy of bond formation), figure~\ref{fig:8}.
+We see that for negative bond formation enthalpy (exothermic reaction) leads to a very low critical pressure of the LLCP making it even negative if $\epsilon_b<-2$.
+As $\epsilon_b$ grows, $P_{LL}$ increases and for $\epsilon_b\approx 3$ it becomes 100 times larger than $P_{LG}$ as in real sulfur.
+When $\epsilon_b$ increases, the critical density, $\rho_{LL}$, also increases from $0.63$ at $\epsilon_b=-2$ to $0.915$ at $\epsilon_b=4$.
 The critical temperature $T_{LL}$ slowly increases with $\epsilon_b$, becoming greater than $T_{LG}$ for $\epsilon_b>3$, which is not correct for real sulfur.
 The way to overcome this problem is to increase $\epsilon_z$ from $-1.3$ to $-1.0$.
-This reduces significantly $T_{LL}$ without large effect on other critical parameters.
-The parameters of the LGCP does not depend on $\epsilon_b$ and $\epsilon_z$ in any significant way.
+This significantly reduces $T_{LL}$ without any significant effect on other critical parameters.
+The parameters of the LGCP do not depend on $\epsilon_b$ and $\epsilon_z$ in any significant way.